sarah-antillia/Tensorflow-Image-Segmentation-RINGS-Prostate-Tumor/README.md

 <h2>Tensorflow-Image-Segmentation-RINGS-Prostate-Tumor (2024/12/25)</h2>

-This is the first experiment of Image Segmentation for RINGS Prostate Glands based on the latest <a href="https://github.com/sarah-antillia/Tensorflow-Image-Segmentation-API">Tensorflow-Image-Segmentation-API</a>, and  <a href="https://drive.google.com/file/d/1hivmPx1lVm6fOc7QQwjjCP4vrQ3PVYZ1/view?usp=sharing">
+This is the first experiment of Image Segmentation for RINGS Prostate Tumor based on the latest <a href="https://github.com/sarah-antillia/Tensorflow-Image-Segmentation-API">Tensorflow-Image-Segmentation-API</a>, and  <a href="https://drive.google.com/file/d/1hivmPx1lVm6fOc7QQwjjCP4vrQ3PVYZ1/view?usp=sharing">